Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Subgroups Differing from the Group of Units

 Thus, by Stephen's procedure, $S\Gamma(1)$ can be constructed iteratively as a tree of copies of $\Gamma'$.
 It is clear that the original root remains the only vertex which has only $x$-edges going out and $y$-edges coming in (since every other vertex is constructed as type (b), (c) or (d) and therefore has other edges incident with it).
 Moreover, the only way a vertex can have an $x$-edge coming in is if it is constructed as a type (b) vertex, while the only way it can have a $y$-edge going out is if it is constructed as a type (d) vertex.
 Thus, no vertex has both an $x$-edge coming in and a $y$-edge coming out.

-Finally, it follows from (i) that automorphisms of $\sgo$ must fix the root, and since automorphisms of deterministic labelled graphs are fixed-point free, this means that the automorphism group is trivial. \end{proof}
+Finally, it follows from (i) that automorphisms of $\sgo$ must fix the root, and since automorphisms of bi-deterministic labelled graphs are fixed-point free, this means that the automorphism group is trivial. \end{proof}

 We now define a graph $\Omega$ which has: \begin{itemize} \item for each element $g \in G$, a vertex $v_g$; \item for each element $g \in G$ and generator $a \in A$, a vertex $u_{g,a}$, an edge from $v_g$ to $u_{g,a}$ labelled $x_a$ and an edge from $u_{g,a}$ to $v_{ga}$ labelled $y_a$; \item for each element $g \in G$ and relation $r = r_1 \dots r_{|r|} \in R$, a new vertex $t_{g,r}$, and for each $1 \leq k \leq |r|$ an edge from $u_{gr_1 \dots r_{k-1}, r_k}$ to $t_{g,r}$ labelled $\delta_{r,k}$; and \item at each vertex $u_{g,a}$ and $t_{g,r}$ an attached copy of $S\Gamma(1)$. \end{itemize} We shall refer to the vertex $v_1$ as the \textit{root} of $\Omega$.
 We shall show, eventually, that the graph $\Omega$ is isomorphic to a Sch\"utzenberger graph of $M$.